KeleNwaiwu/Movie-Finder/README.md

 ---

-# Movie Search App
+# Movie Finder App

-Welcome to the Movie Search App!
+Welcome to the Movie Finder App!
 This React-based web application allows you to easily search for a vast majority of movies using the Open Movie Database API (OMDb API).

 ## Installation